Chicago teachers union, district fail to reach deal as K-8 students lose first week of in-person learning

 One of the key issues of contention between both sides is the union's push for its teachers to be vaccinated before returning to classrooms – something that has not prevented other large school districts in the U.S. from bringing students back in-person.

-As it stands, the district is offering 1,500 doses per week to its staff, prioritizing more vulnerable employees who have requested to continue working from home, according to the Chicago Sun-Times.
+As it stands' the district is offering 1,500 doses per week to its staff, prioritizing more vulnerable employees who have requested to continue working from home, according to the Chicago Sun-Times.

 But the union is asking CPS to provide at least 1,500 doses to its members alone each week and ramp up that allotment as the city receives more supply, the newspaper adds, citing a CTU document.